visgl/deck.gl/docs/api-reference/aggregation-layers/cpu-grid-layer.md

 * Default: 'SUM'

-Defines the operation used to aggregate all data point weights to calculate a cell's elevation value.
+Defines the operation used to aggregate all data object weights to calculate a cell's elevation value.
 Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
 'SUM' is used when an invalid value is provided.

 `getElevationWeight` and `elevationAggregation` together determine the elevation value of each cell.
 If the `getElevationValue` prop is supplied, they will be ignored.

-###### Example1 : Using count of data elements that fall into a cell to encode the its elevation
+###### Example 1 : Using count of data elements that fall into a cell to encode the its elevation

 * Using `getElevationValue`